sbylmake/s3736964/README.md

 ### Skills required

 This project will not be a single programmer undertaking, as the frameworks of the application are very complex.
 The application will need to interact with the device’s own settings, which isn’t the most straightforward task, therefore a team of advanced programmers would be required to delegate and organise the development of the app.
 However, as iOS programming is a highly saturated field, finding the developers with the correct skill set should not be an impossible feat.
-As for hardware and software, all required for development will be a powerful Mac computer running the OSX operating system, with Xcode installed on the computer, as well as a few Apple mobile devices to test the app on (Xcode runs its own device simulator within the IDE, therefore these devices aren’t even necessary for development).
+As for hardware and software, the only tools required for development will be a powerful Mac computer running the OSX operating system, with Xcode installed on the computer, as well as a few Apple mobile devices to test the app on (Xcode runs its own device simulator within the IDE, therefore these devices aren’t even necessary for development).

 ### Outcome

-If after rigorous debugging, focus group testing & real world use, the app is deemed to be inherently successful, it will then reach the App Store market, listed for free (revenue will be accrued through in-app advertisements).
-Ideally, the outcome would be that consumers now have an incredibly useful task manager application which renders simpler versions of the app as obsolete, and allows these users to live a more productive life.
-The impact of InGrain’s development will be that consumers now have a higher standard for what their apps can do, and the marketplace will focus more upon ensuring that their work meets these new standards, in turn leading us to become a more progressive society.
+If after rigorous debugging, focus group testing & real world use, the app is deemed to be inherently successful, it will then reach the App Store market, listed for free (revenue will be accrued through in-app advertisements & product sponsorships).
+Ideally, the outcome would be that consumers now have an incredibly useful task manager application which renders simpler versions of task manager apps as obsolete, and allows these users to live a more productive life.
+The impact of InGrain’s development will be that consumers now have a higher standard for what their apps can do, and the app marketplace will focus more upon ensuring that their work meets these new standards.